 Herndon selected the cases to help attorneys determine the effectiveness of their arguments.
 Two were wrongful death lawsuits.
 Two blamed Pradaxa for severe injuries.

 But the trials never started.
 Boehringer Ingelheim settled the cases instead.
-Herndon closed the MDL in December 2017 after the last of the case was resolved.
+Herndon closed the MDL in December 2017 after the last case was resolved.

 There are no known Pradaxa class action lawsuits.
 Instead, Pradaxa lawyers are filing individual personal injury lawsuits.